Getting good comments on your blog is one of the hardest things in blogging.

 What Are The Benefits of Blog Commenting?

 For one, it increases engagement on a blog and helps build brand awareness.
-Though most comments sections are no-follow, links in comments help stimulate link building process.
+Though most comment sections are no-follow, links in comments help diversify link profiles.
+Blog commenting also helps build credibility as a voice in your industry and is a good networking tool.

 Does Blog Comment Help for SEO?

 Yes, blog commenting does help with SEO, but you have to be strategic about it.
 Your comment has to be insightful and add value to the post.
+If you have practical experience, consider sharing it in your comment.
+It will help you stand out and drive more attention to your comment.

 Blog commenting is an indispensable marketing tactic.
 Marketers have been using it to build brand awareness, SEO links, increase traffic, and network.